The Ultimate Guide to Growing Passionfruit Vine

 Remove the passionfruit vine from the nursery pot and position it in the prepared hole, at the same depth it was in the pot.
 Water in new passionfruit vines to settle their roots in.
 If growing more than one passionfruit vine, plant them 3-4 metres apart.

-Annual pruning isn’t needed to encourage fruit growth, however to keep the vines bushy remove any old or tangled growth after the vines finished fruiting.
+Annual pruning of your passionfruit vine isn’t needed to encourage fruit growth, however to keep the vines bushy remove any old or tangled growth after the vines finished fruiting.
 If you’ve planted a grafted passionfruit vine, make sure you remove any growth that appears beneath the graft point.

 You can grow passionfruit vines in large pots or containers.
 Choose a pot that is at least 50cm deep by 50cm wide, with plenty of drainage holes.
 Fill the pot with Scotts Osmocote® Citrus & Fruit Potting Mix - remove the passionfruit vine from the nursery pot and place in the centre of the pot, backfill around the root ball and water it in well.